Moncada-J/Marketplace/README.md

 # CropMart

 CropMart is an online marketplace that connects a community, their gardens and their local farms.
-Where anyone can sell or buy produce from all kinds of fruits and vegetables.
+Where anyone can sell or buy produce from all kinds of fruits and vegetables and see the inventory online both within their local radius or online.
 With the advancement of technology and automation, we believe it's important to still have a sense of human connection and community.
 That's why we decided to build this platform where we can provide an interconnection for those involved.

 Check it out here!
 https://marketplaces-app.herokuapp.com/